New Faculty Profiles

 New Department of Statistics prof Dr. Geoff Pleiss brings stats and computer science together to improve the accessibility and reliability of AI.
 His research opens new avenues for different ways of making data-driven discoveries.

-More on Geoff's Research
+More on Geoff's research

 Dr. Kayla King

 Dr. Kayla King's research focuses on host-microbial parasite/pathogen systems, which are fascinating for examining the consequences of strong selection and evolution in the lab and nature.
 Host-pathogen interactions can drive really fast evolutionary change.
-The King lab tracks this rapid evolution, using genomics and experimental tests, and examines the consequences for animal health and pathogen virulence.
-Dr. King has also investigated the effects of biodiversity, the microbiome, environmental variation, and nascent interactions on host-pathogen ecology and evolution.

-More on Kayla's Research
+More on Kayla's research

 Dr. Selena Sagan